ebi-ait/hca-ebi-wrangler-central/docs/SOPs/contributor_dataset_SOP.md

 ## Secondary Review

 Once the spreadsheet has passed both phases of validation, the primary wrangler should ask another wrangler in the team to review the spreadsheet and suggest any required edits or updates.
+Once someone asks for secondary review, they should move the ticket to the `Secondary wrangling` pipeline on the tracking board.

 If any edits or updates are made, the existing submission in ingest will need to be deleted and the new spreadsheet uploaded in its place.

-If any changes may have also affected the linking in the spreadsheet it should also be run through the ingest-graph-validator again by the primary wrangler.
+If any changes may have also affected the linking in the spreadsheet it should also be run through the ingest-graph-validator again.

 A detailed guide to performing secondary review [can be found here](secondary_review_SOP).